Have you heard of the Love Your Spouse Challenge?

 How do you spell family love?
 We spell it C-A-M-P-I-N-G. In fact one year, we went to a “fancy” hotel for our family vacation, and the kids asked us if we could camp the following year.

 Camping memories don’t happen without hard work!
 I can’t honestly recall a time when I heard Forrest complain while erecting our tents or hauling rubber made totes of food with little kids underfoot.
 Hiking 5-7 miles with wee ones?
 No problem.
 “Our family isn’t afraid of hard work!” is our chant.
 I love my outdoor man!
 As the kids grew, so did their love of adventure and making memories around a campfire.
-Our son who is a chef by profession cooks for all of us.
-We now gain weight on our camping trips, and our mechanic uses jumper cables to get our blender whirring.
+Our son, who is a chef by profession cooks for all of us.
+We now gain weight on our camping trips, and our son, the mechanic uses jumper cables to get our blender whirring.
 Although we now love “Sushi Night” we still enjoy a Mora tradition of homemade clam chowder and grilled cheese sandwiches.
 (Although we have to say it like “rrrrilled shhheese sandwiches” because that’s how one son at five years of age use to say it.)
 Everything tastes better in the great outdoors!

 Pictured: Circa 1998 Family Camp with our church.